StatCan/aaw-security-proposal/00-introduction.md

 William Hearn, Justin Bertrand, Brendan Gadd, Andrew Scribner, Blair Drummond and Charles Bélisle.

 Any questions should be directed to [zachary.seguin@canada.ca](mailto:zachary.seguin@canada.ca).

+## Disclaimer

+Many of the recommendations of this document are intended to align with the best practicies of the industry, as well as the security requirements specified in ITSG-22/ITSG-33.
+However, no explicit mapping excercise was performed between the ITSG-22/ITSG-33 controls and this proposal.